Bobris/Bobril/README.md

 - Scroll notification
 - Drag and Drop - uses browser one except on IE9, multi touch, allows animating drag, state of the art as usual
 - Style - create css dynamicaly for even faster speeed, allow recomputing styles for theming
-- L10n - Localization + Internalization - behind uses format.io
+- G11N - Globalization - behind uses moment.js and others (this is in separate npm bobril-g11n)

 All extensions + core are 46kb minified (20kb gzip)
 Of course you don't need all extensions, it is pure a la carte, so actual application could be shorter.

 Near term planned extensions:
-- Style -> add more features sprites recoloring, build system around
+- G11N, Style -> finish build system around bobril-build

 Longer term extensions:
 - New/Deleted Node animation (prototype in Router2 example)
 - Prevent exit (Should be integrated with Router)
 - Ajax (should mostly copy Mithril implementation)

-Uses NodeJs, NPM, TypeScript 1.5 Beta, Karma, Jasmine, Coverage
+Uses NodeJs, NPM, TypeScript 1.5, Karma, Jasmine, Coverage

 MIT Licensed